-New brokers providing proprietary research and third party commission research services require formal approval from Compliance and the Trading Sub-Committee.
+New brokers providing proprietary research and third-party commission research services require formal approval from Compliance and oversight from the Trading Sub-Committee.
 Compliance evaluates whether the research and its use fall within the safe harbor of Section 28(e).
-The Trading Sub-Committee is tasked with responsibility for evaluating requests to add new brokers or third-party research providers with respect to potential value and determining whether the research and its intended use falls within the safe harbor of Section 28(e).
+The Trading Sub-Committee is tasked with responsibility for evaluating requests to add third-party research providers with respect to potential value and oversight of the research budget.
 Once approved and used, research services and related payments are re-evaluated by investment professionals on an ongoing basis and annually approved by the Trading Sub-Committee.

-Generally, our traders execute unbundled client commission arrangement trades (where we pay an explicit amount for trade execution and an explicit amount for research) through a broker-dealer that may retain the entire commission as part of the research services it provides or subsequently make payment to one or more research providers at our direction, retaining a portion of the commission for execution.
+CMIA has fully unbundled research costs from execution costs by electing to run all research trades through commission sharing arrangements.
+These research trades are unbundled through a reconciliation process, with the executing broker-dealer retaining a portion of the trade for execution and the remaining commission being used to make payments to approved research providers at our direction.
 This compensation method is utilized to pay for broker proprietary research as well as third party research, and allows us to more selectively obtain research from one broker-dealer while seeking the execution services of another, preferred execution broker-dealer.
 Such client commission arrangements do not obligate us to generate a specified level of commissions with the executing broker-dealers.